-Black History Month, also known as African American History Month, takes place every February to honor the accomplishments of African Americans in the United States and the important roles they have played throughout history.
+Black History Month, also known as African American History Month, takes place every February to honor the accomplishments of African Americans in the United States and the important roles they have played in the past and the present.

 1. Cut-and-Paste Timeline

 As the civil rights movement progressed over several decades, many key events helped to shape the outcome.
 For this activity, you should first hold a discussion with your students about the definitions of civil rights and social movements.

 Explain that civil rights are written and unwritten rights provided to anyone who is a U.S. citizen or who belongs to a civil society.
 A movement includes activities undertaken by a group of people to achieve change.
 Then, distribute this worksheet and have your students fill in details about nine key events of the civil rights movement based on outside research.
 Once complete, your students should cut out each event; place them in chronological order; and glue, paste, or tape them to a piece of paper; and then share their findings with the class.
 Encourage them to add a colorful title to their timeline.

 Be the first to read the latest from Shaped.